Dot product and cross product (HL)

 with n^\bm{\hat n} is some unit vector found by applying right hand rule.

-The standard basis consisting of unit vectors i\bm i, j\bm j, k\bm k satisfies
+The standard basis consisting of unit vectors i\bm i, j\bm j, k\bm k (ie. unit vectors in the positive xx, positive yy and positive zz directions) satisfies

 i×j=k\bm i \times \bm j = \bm k